Zoara: Catholic titular see

-Other references

-The Syriac Chronicles of Michael the Syrian (12th century) and of Bar Hebraeus (thirteenth century) contain some obscure traditions regarding the founding of some of the "cities of the plain".
-According to these accounts, during the lifetime of Nahor (Abraham's grandfather), a certain Canaanite named Armonius had two sons named Sodom and Gomorrah, for whom he named two newly built towns, naming a third (Zoara) after their mother.

-Zoara is not mentioned in the Ebla tablets though there has also been some conjecture that Admah, with which it biblically tied, is mentioned in the Ebla tablets.

 Archaeology

+Locating Zoara: sources

 Prior to the major archaeological excavations in the 1980s and 1990s that took place in Zoara, scholars proposed that several sites in the area of Khirbet Sheikh 'Isa and al-Naq' offered further evidence of Zoara's location and history.
 Further information regarding Zoara in different historical epochs were obtained through the descriptions of Arabian geographers, suggesting that Zoara served as an important station in the Aqaba-to-Jericho trade route, and through Eusebius' statement that the Dead Sea was situated between Zoar and Jericho.
 Researchers who have studied ancient texts portray Zoara as a town erected in the middle of a flourishing oasis, watered by rivers flowing down from the high Moab Mountains in the east.
 The sweet dates that grew abundantly on the palm trees surrounding Zoara are also mentioned in some historical texts.

+Surveys and digs (1986–1996)

-Several excavation surveys have been conducted in this area in the years 1986-1996.
+Several excavation surveys have been conducted in this area in the years 1986–1996.

+Sanctuary of Saint Lot

 Ruins of a basilical church that were discovered in the site of Deir 'Ain 'Abata ("Monastery at the Abata Spring" in Arabic), were identified as the Sanctuary of Agios (Saint) Lot.
 An adjacent cave is ascribed as the location where Lot and his daughters took refuge during the destruction of Sodom.

+Mixed Christian-Jewish cemetery

 About 300 engraved funerary steles in the Khirbet Sheikh 'Isa area in Ghor es-Safi were found in 1995.
 Most gravestones were inscribed in Greek and thus attributed to Christian burials, while several stones were inscribed in Aramaic, suggesting that they belong to Jewish burials.
-Of these, two inscriptions reveal the origins of the deceased as being Jews that hailed from Ḥimyar (now Yemen) and are funerary inscriptions dating back to 470 and 477 A.D., written in the combined Hebrew, Aramaic and Sabaean scripts.
+Of these, two inscriptions reveal the origins of the deceased as being Jews that hailed from Ḥimyar (now Yemen) and are funerary inscriptions dating back to 470 and 477 CE; these inscriptions are multilingual and written in the combined Hebrew, Aramaic and Ancient South Arabian scripts, the latter as employed for the Sabaean language.
 In one of them it was noted that the deceased was brought from Ẓafār, the capital of the Kingdom of Ḥimyar, to be buried in Zoar.
-These gravestones have all been traced back to the fourth-fifth centuries A.D., when Zoara was an important Jewish center.
+These gravestones have all been traced back to the fourth-fifth centuries, when Zoara was an important Jewish center.
 Unusually, Christians and Jews were buried in the same cemetery.